roshmadosh/movierecs-microservices/README.md

 Spring Boot microservices for a movie recommendations application.

 **Note**: All POST requests must be in snake case.

+### Keycloak Configuration
+While the `realm-export.json` contains most of the auth server's configuration, you must still create a user in the `movierecs-realm` with the `realm-admin` role assigned.
+Note that `Frontend URL` is set to `localhost:8080` to allow tokens from port-mapped docker endpoint to pass authentication filter.

 ### Service Discovery Microservice

 `discovery-service/` is implemented as a [Spring Cloud Netflix](https://cloud.spring.io/spring-cloud-netflix/reference/html/) Eureka server.
 If running locally, you must run this application first.